At Emerson College, you will use your creativity and talent to push the boundaries of human expression.

-Located in the heart of Boston’s Theatre District and across from the iconic Boston Common, Emerson’s campus stands at the crossroads of the city.
-With unparalleled access to internships, museums, hospitals, theatres, and countless cultural experiences, there is never a shortage of new things for students to do.
+Located in the heart of Boston’s Theatre District and across the street from the iconic Boston Common, Emerson’s campus stands at the crossroads of the city.
+With unparalleled access to internships, museums, hospitals, theatres, and countless cultural experiences, there is never a shortage of new things for you to do.

-Beyond the Boston city limits, Emerson offers students the opportunity to spend a semester at their state-of-the-art Los Angeles Center on Sunset Boulevard in Los Angeles, California, or at Kasteel Well, the College’s medieval castle in Well, the Netherlands.
-Emerson offers study and internship programs in Los Angeles and Washington, D.C.; study abroad in the Netherlands, Valencia, Beijing, and Prague; and course cross-registration with the six-member Boston ProArts Consortium.
+Beyond the Boston city limits, Emerson offers you the opportunity to spend a semester at our state-of-the-art Los Angeles center in California or at Kasteel Well, the College’s medieval castle in Well, the Netherlands.
+Emerson offers study and internship programs in Los Angeles and Washington, DC; study abroad in more than 20 countries, including the Netherlands, Hong Kong, Valencia, and Prague; and course cross-registration within the six-member Boston ProArts Consortium.

-Emerson is a vibrant and dynamic college that embraces diversity in all its forms.
+Emerson is a vibrant, dynamic college that embraces diversity in all its forms.
 We value and welcome differences and strive to create a supportive and inclusive campus environment.
-The richness of a community that reflects ethnic, geographic, socioeconomic, sexual orientation, and religious diversity is vital to both the growth of our community and the critical thinking demanded of our global society today.
+The richness of a community that reflects ethnic, geographic, socioeconomic, sexual, and gender diversity is vital to the growth of our community and the critical thinking demanded of our global society today.
 So much of what our students learn they learn from one another—in the classroom, in our residence halls, or through the extracurricular activities on our urban campus.

-Two campus resources—Multicultural Student Affairs and the Office of Diversity and Inclusion—sponsor a range of activities for African American Heritage Month, Asian American Heritage Month, and Hispanic Heritage Month.
-Organizations such as EBONI (Emerson’s Black Organization with Natural Interests), ASIA (Asian Students for Intercultural Awareness), and AMIGOS (Latino student organization) provide additional opportunities for involvement.
+Two campus resources—Intercultural Student Affairs and the Social Justice Center—sponsor a range of activities for celebrations such as African American Heritage Month, Asian/Pacific American Heritage Month, and Hispanic–Latin American Heritage Month.
+Organizations such as Emerson International, EAGLE (Emerson’s Advancement Group for Love and Expression), Flawless Brown, Muslim Student Association, EBONI (Emerson’s Black Organization with Natural Interests), ASIA (Asian Students for Intercultural Awareness), Amigos (Latinx/Hispanic student organization), and Raíz Latinoamericana Productions provide additional opportunities for involvement.

 Founded: 1880 by Charles Wesley Emerson

-Admission: Competitive—each year approximately 8,500 applications received for a fall class of about 900 students
+Admission: Competitive; approximately 15,300 applications received each year for a fall class of about 900 students

 Student-Faculty Ratio: 13:1